datacenter/cilium-dc-design/docs/fabric_agnostic_features.md

 ### XDP Acceleration

 [The XDP Acceleration](https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/#loadbalancer-nodeport-xdp-acceleration) supports NodePort, LoadBalancer services and services with externalIPs for the case where the arriving request needs to be forwarded and the backend is located on a remote node.
 This feature was introduced in Cilium version 1.8 at the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.
-The majority of drivers supporting 10G or higher rates also support native XDP on a recent kernel and this feature should be enabled.
+The majority of drivers supporting 10G or higher rates also support native XDP on recent kernel versions.

 ## Advanced Design Only Features